Dohaaniba/portfolio/README.md

 # Portfolio Website

-This is a simple portfolio website template that showcases your skills, projects, and contact information.
+This is a simple portfolio website template that showcases my skills, projects, and contact information.
 The template is built using HTML, CSS, and a bit of PHP for form handling.

 ## Features

 - Responsive design for various screen sizes.
-- Portfolio section to showcase your projects.
+- Portfolio section to showcase my projects.
 - Contact form to receive messages from visitors.
 - Easy customization of colors, content, and layout.